abhigarlapati/Bid-Identification-and-Classification/README.md

 	spring.datasource.password=" yourpassword "

 ## Swagger UI: http://localhost:8080/swagger-ui/index.html
-   **After running the project in your machine , simply access the link http://localhost:8080/swagger-ui/index.html to test all mmy end points**
+   **After running the project in your machine , it will opens the link http://localhost:8080/swagger-ui/index.html in the browser and it is used to test all mmy end points**

 ---